jpkanter/Spcht/README.md

-# Solr to Triplestore Bridge
+# Spcht - Solr to Triplestore Bridge

 This project started out under a vastly different name.
 In its first life it was a very tightly built small tool aiming to provide a singular job.
 That objective remained mostly the same but the scope grew a bit larger and so a decision was made: a tool evolved from the first one, took its place and now provides the ability to do more than a simple tool.